 She was installed in private apartments at Versailles (recently restored) and began her reign of nearly twenty years.
 Her life was about organising his life, which meant it had to revolve around pleasure and she was very happy with him.

 Her vast library contained 3,525 volumes all bound in leather and gilt with her coat of arms.

 This gold and enamel, chiselled, chased and engraved snuff box was made 1764-1765 by Louis-Philippe Demay (active 1758-1772) Goldsmith.
 It shows miniatures of two paintings by Boucher, which Madame de Pompadour commissioned for herself.

 On the top is L’Amour désarmé where Cupid implores Venus to return his bow and arrow, and on the bottom the Toilette de Vénus, which she hung in her bathroom.

-The latter was not even available in engraved form when this box was made, suggesting that either she, before her death in 1764, or her brother on inheriting the two paintings, commissioned this box from Demay.
+The latter was not even available in engraved form when this box was made, suggesting either she, before her death in 1764, or her brother on inheriting the two paintings, commissioned this box from Demay.

 Jeanne Antoinette loved to acquire houses and then expend energy, taste and knowledge on embellishing them.

 The hermitage at Versailles was a rustic one storied pavilion with a wonderful garden arranged for scent so that one heavenly smell led to another.

 She had fifty orange trees, lemons oleanders, myrtle, jasmine , gardenias and tuberoses, olives, yellow jasmine and lilac from Judea, pomegranates in straight avenues with trellised palisades leading to bower of roses surrounding a marble Apollo.

 The interiors were simply decorated with hangings of cotton and simple furniture of painted wood.
 The King would pretend he was going hunting leaving the palace booted and spurred and spend the whole day there with her, sometimes cooking supper for himself.